-Evaluated management's assessment as to whether there were any indicators of exploration and evaluation assets, which included the following:
+Evaluated management's assessment as to whether there were any indicators of impairment to exploration and evaluation assets, which included the following:

-- Obtained the option agreement, confirmed the details of the option agreement with counterparties and confirmed exploration claim listings included in the option agreement with the related mining authorities. - Obtained the mineral claim listing held by the Company and confirmed the mineral claims held with the related mining authorities. - Considered the Company's intentions to carry out future exploration and evaluation expenditures which included reading Board of Director's meeting minutes and enquiring as to the intentions and strategy of the Company.
+- Obtained the option agreement, confirmed the details of the option agreement with counterparties and confirmed the exploration claim listing included in the option agreement with the related mining authorities. - Obtained the mineral claim listing held by the Company and confirmed the mineral claims held with the related mining authorities. - Considered the Company's intentions to carry out future exploration and evaluation expenditures which included reading Board of Directors' meeting minutes and enquiring as to the intentions and strategy of the Company. - Assessed whether there were other changes in circumstances indicating that the exploration and evaluation expenditures may not be recoverable, based on the evidence obtained in other areas of the audit.